ZenitH-AT/JNSoundboard/README.md

 * XML saving now uses a timer to prevent file in use errors when saving settings (allows for more settings to be saved and push to talk hotkey timer to be reduced)
 * Improved the responsiveness of key fields without causing clicking the field to set the key (timer interval is temporarily lowered after first timer tick until leaving the field)
 * All keys fields no longer show context menus to make setting a key as right click easier (ShortcutsEnabled false).
+* Reimplemented the Keys enum to include definitions for every key possible.
+LuaMacros users rejoice!
 * Centralised redundant code in various areas (e.g. window listing and key combination code).
 * Adjusted UI sizing, padding, tab stops and so on.
 * Adjusted/added some tooltips.